S4vad/React_Keeper_App/README.md

    ```

 ##🚀 Key Functionalities
-Add Notes: Create and store notes for easy reference.
+-Add Notes: Create and store notes for easy reference.
-Delete Notes: Remove notes with a single click.
+-Delete Notes: Remove notes with a single click.
-Responsive UI: Optimized for all device sizes
+-Responsive UI: Optimized for all device sizes
-Material-UI Icons: Use Material-UI (MUI) icons to enhance the U
+-Material-UI Icons: Use Material-UI (MUI) icons to enhance the U